Reshadaliyevr/TypingSpeedTestCheat/README.md

 4. Open the script in a text editor and update the chromedriver path in the line `os.environ["PATH"] += os.pathsep + r'../Downloads/chromedriver_win32/'` to the appropriate path on your system.
 5. Save the script and close the text editor.
 6. Open a terminal or command prompt and navigate to the directory where the script is located.
+7. Customize the time.sleep(6) value to set the desired waiting time when the website is initially loaded.
+Adjusting this value allows you to extend or reduce the pause duration before the typing speed test begins.
+By providing an adequate waiting time, you can ensure sufficient time to handle any cookie consent prompts or website loading delays, ensuring smooth automation of the typing speed test.
-7. Run the script using the following command:
+8. Run the script using the following command:
 ``` python TypingTest.py ```
 8. Sit back and relax as the script automatically completes the typing speed test on 10FastFingers.